 What is Dawg Camp?

-Each camp has a specific focus – service, music, adventure, and leadership – which will allow you to get the most out of your Dawg Camp experience and thrive in your first year at UGA!
+Each camp has a specific focus that allows students to get the most out of their Dawg Camp experience!

 Dawg Camp Adventure

 Session #1 - July 7 - 12, 2020

 Session #2 - July 14 - 19, 2020

 Dawg Camp Innovate

 July 14 - 18, 2020